fireh9lly/just-the-docs-forestry/index.md

 ---
 layout: default
-title: Home
+title: Welcome to VNKit!
-nav_order: 1
+nav_order: "1"
-description: Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages.
+description: Introduction to the documentation for VNKit - a creative visual novel building plugin for Unity.
 permalink: "/"

 ---